 Hawaii Events & Attractions

-Festivals and special events such as concerts and sporting events are cancelled.
+Festivals and special events such as concerts and sporting events are cancelled through the summer.
+It’s quite possible that there will be further closures until large gatherings are allowed.

 Grocery stores are open.
 Some reports indicate empty shelves due to panic buying.
-The shipment of replenishment supplies is due to continue as normal.
+The shipment of replenishment supplies continues as normal.

-Residents are ordered to stay at home.
-The governor is still recommending that residents stay at home as much as possible calling it a “safer-at-home” order
+Initially, Hawaii had stay-at-home orders.
+The governor is still recommending that residents stay at home as much as possible calling it a “safer-at-home” order.

 When will Hawaii be back to normal after the Coronavirus?

-We are updating this article on a daily basis.
-When government officials begin to indicate a lift in the quarantine and stay-at-home orders, we will share that information with our readers, so subscribe to our free email updates to be alerted to that information as well as our ongoing Hawaii travel advice.
+Subscribe to our free email updates to be alerted to new information as well as our ongoing Hawaii travel advice.

 Tips & Tricks for Staying Healthy During the Coronavirus Crisis